MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 1. Place the cursor on the first line under the **steps** node of the **deploy** stage.
 1. On the **Tasks** pane, search for and select the **Download build artifacts** task.
 1. Click **Add**.
-1. With the added task still selected in the editor, press the **Tab** key twice to indent it four spaces.

     > **Note**: Here as well you may also want to add an empty line before and after to make it easier to read.